civican/legisinfo/42-1/bills/C-78/bill_text.md

   **(1)** A person who has contact with a child of the marriage under a contact order shall notify, in writing, any person with parenting time or decision-making responsibility in respect of that child of their intention to change their place of residence, the date on which the change is expected to occur, the address of their new place of residence and their contact information.

-  **(2)** If the change is likely to have a significant impact on the child's relationship with the person, the notice shall be given at least 60 days before the change in place of residence and shall set out, in addition to the information required in subsection (1), a proposal as to how contact could be exercised in light of the change.
+  **(2)** If the change is likely to have a significant impact on the child's relationship with the person, the notice shall be given at least 60 days before the change in place of residence, **in the form prescribed by the regulations**, and shall set out, in addition to the information required in subsection (1), a proposal as to how contact could be exercised in light of the change **and any other information prescribed by the regulations**.

-  **(3)** Despite subsections (1) and (2), the court may, on application, order that the requirements in those subsections do not apply or modify them if the court is of the opinion that it is appropriate to do so, including where there is a risk of family violence.
+  **(3)** Despite subsections (1) and (2), the court may, on application, order that the requirements in those subsections, **or in the regulations made for the purposes of those subsections**, do not apply or modify them, if the court is of the opinion that it is appropriate to do so, including where there is a risk of family violence.

-> **Explanatory Note**:
-> Existing text of the heading and section 16:
-> *Existing Text*:
-> > A court of competent jurisdiction may, on application by either or both spouses or by any other person, make an order respecting the custody of or the access to, or the custody of and access to, any or all children of the marriage.
-> > Where an application is made under subsection (1), the court may, on application by either or both spouses or by any other person, make an interim order respecting the custody of or the access to, or the custody of and access to, any or all children of the marriage pending determination of the application under subsection (1).
-> > A person, other than a spouse, may not make an application under subsection (1) or (2) without leave of the court.
-> > The court may make an order under this section granting custody of, or access to, any or all children of the marriage to any one or more persons.
-> > Unless the court orders otherwise, a spouse who is granted access to a child of the marriage has the right to make inquiries, and to be given information, as to the health, education and welfare of the child.
-> > The court may make an order under this section for a definite or indefinite period or until the happening of a specified event and may impose such other terms, conditions or restrictions in connection therewith as it thinks fit and just.
-> > Without limiting the generality of subsection (6), the court may include in an order under this section a term requiring any person who has custody of a child of the marriage and who intends to change the place of residence of that child to notify, at least thirty days before the change or within such other period before the change as the court may specify, any person who is granted access to that child of the change, the time at which the change will be made and the new place of residence of the child.
-> > In making an order under this section, the court shall take into consideration only the best interests of the child of the marriage as determined by reference to the condition, means, needs and other circumstances of the child.
-> > In making an order under this section, the court shall not take into consideration the past conduct of any person unless the conduct is relevant to the ability of that person to act as a parent of a child.
-> > In making an order under this section, the court shall give effect to the principle that a child of the marriage should have as much contact with each spouse as is consistent with the best interests of the child and, for that purpose, shall take into consideration the willingness of the person for whom custody is sought to facilitate such contact.
+  **(4)** An application referred to in subsection (3) may be made without notice to any other party.

 ### Section 13